veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 $ crystal docs
 {% endhighlight %}

 It will generate documentation in `doc` folder.
-Just open `doc/index.html` in your browser and review a pretty formatted documentation of you shard.
+Just open `doc/index.html` in your browser and review a pretty formatted documentation of your shard.
 Looks easy!

 ## Wrapup

 This is a simple and easy to use tutorial that shows how to create the new shard in Crystal language, add an executable, dependencies, write tests and document a code.
-I hope you are full of ideas for a new projects and you are on the way to make a new shard.
+I hope you are full of ideas for new projects and you are on the way to make a new shard.
 Crystallians are waiting for you!

 ### Credits